swapnilbamble1438/VotingAppJ2EE/README.md

 ### Application Features:
+- User can vote the Candidate.
+- Admin has the permission to see the vote details.

 ### Technology used in this Project:
 - i) Java: all Backend logic has been written in java.